trptz/hammerspoon-multi-display-cursor/README.md

 - `Cmd+Shift+Ctrl+[1-9]` to jump to display 1-9
 - `Cmd+Shift+Ctrl+←/→` to navigate between displays sequentially
+- Remembers and restores last cursor position for each display
-- Cursor moves to center of target display
+- Falls back to center of display if no previous position exists
 - Automatically activates the most recently used window on target display
 - Skips if already on target display
 - Shows alert for non-existent displays